-Changes in states and attitudes in this study were calculated between the first and second, second and third, and first and third time periods.
+Changes in this study were calculated between the first and second, second and third, and first and third time periods.
 Most of the changes were in a positive direction except for academic self-efficacy, which decreased in concert with GPA.
 Engineering students experience a degree of discouragement and lowered confidence as their academic performance declines.
 There was also a reported decline in college mattering and college involvement.
-As reported earlier, some students overall found their universities to care less about them by their sophomore year (perhaps in contrast to "first-year" retention programs) and seemingly responded by decreasing their involvement in campus life, suggesting that the "sophomore slump" is still a condition that should be addressed.
+As reported earlier, some students overall found their universities to care less about them by their sophomore year and seemingly responded by decreasing their involvement in campus life, suggesting that the "sophomore slump" is still alive and well.

 These results point to some prospective methods to improve the retention of undergraduate engineering students.
 Although many students in engineering have access to co-op programs or internships, many still do not participate because of personal preferences or because their university hasn't made the sustained financial and human resource commitment to provide for a program of formal targeted placements along with counseling support.
 Nevertheless, the benefit in terms of retention seems to be worth the investment.
 Although co-op can be an important resource to enhance work self-efficacy, universities also need to find ways to enhance and develop students' academic self-efficacy.
 Along these lines, there may be no substitute for continuing to provide a range of support services to students, both of an academic, professional, and social nature.
-In conjunction with the series of studies conducted in prior years with the original database, support especially for women and for under-represented students can be enhanced through such means as providing academic counselors and mentors to students, giving them the opportunity to have a residence in a living/learning community, affording them exposure to role models in the field, or upgrading instruction to be more experiential than rote.99 Although these support services are thought to be especially important during the first year of college, they should be sustained throughout the collegiate experience.
+In conjunction with the series of studies conducted in prior years with the original database, support especially for women and for under-represented students can be enhanced through such means as providing academic counselors and mentors to students, giving them the opportunity to have a residence in a living/learning community, affording them exposure to role models in the field, or upgrading instruction to be more experiential than rote.93 Although these support services are thought to be especially important during the first year of college, they should be sustained throughout the collegiate experience.
 For those students who have had or are currently engaged in extensive work experience, whether or not institutionally provided, it is especially important that the nature of instruction show a high degree of relevance and connection to the contemporary operating conditions within the working world.

 The study's emphasis on and findings for self-efficacy have implications for ongoing research relying on social cognitive constructs.
-It appears from this study that self-efficacy's power is associated with the academic experience from which it derives.100 In this study, given the high association (correlations between .46 and .67) between GPA at each time period and at the end of the fifth year with academic self-efficacy, it is likely that both conditions sustain each other over time.
+It appears from this study that self-efficacy's power is associated with the distal experience from which it derives.94 In this study, given the high association (correlations between .46 and .54) between GPA at each time period with its corresponding academic self-efficacy, it is likely that both conditions sustain each other over time.
 Meanwhile, this study has also revealed that the reciprocal relationship between work self-efficacy and co-op participation has also played a critical role in retention.
 Co-op provides the opportunity to develop work self-efficacy, which in turn provides for a deeper co-op experience, and both thus serve to keep students committed to their academic experience.